hytest-org/hytest/environment_set_up/OpenOnDemand.md

 host:

 * Go to `https://tallgrass-denali-ondemand.cr.usgs.gov/pun/sys/dashboard/` in your web browser.
   Note that you must be on the VPN to access this host.
+You will be prompted to log in to the server, and you should use your AD username and password here.
-* Launch the HyTEST Jupyter Server app.
+* Launch the HyTEST Jupyter Server app under the Interactive Apps dropdown menu.
 * Fill in the form to customize the allocation in which the Jupyter Server will execute.
+You may want to consider adding the git and/or aws modules if you plan to use them during your session.
+You will just need to type `module load git` and/or `module load aws` in the `Module loads` section.
 * Submit
+* Once your server is ready, a `Connect to Jupyter` button will appear that you can click to start your session.

 The Jupyter Server will run in an allocation on `tallgrass`.
 This server will have access to your home directory/folder on that host, which is where your notebooks will reside.